duanzhiihao/duanzhiihao.github.io/_pages/about.md

 I work on the intersection of data compression, computer vision, and machine learning.
 My research goal is to develop methods that use deep learning to improve visual data compression **(compression by AI)**, design compression methods that are tailored to downstream vision tasks **(compression for AI)**, and use compression as a tool to improve downstream vision tasks performance **(AI using compression)**.

+**Education:**
-**Education:** I received my Bachelor's degree in Electrical Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), China, in 2018.
+I received my Bachelor's degree in Electrical Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), China, in 2018.
 I received my Master's degree in ECE from [Boston University](https://www.bu.edu/eng/academics/departments-and-divisions/electrical-and-computer-engineering/), USA, in 2020.
+I'm currently pursuing my PhD at Purdue University, USA, expected to graduate in late 2024.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->